Table of Contents here.

 “Yes,” Hopper said.
 “Nice…to meet you, too.”

-The next time Hopper met Lola, years later, she had just submitted a modest bid for his first book based on a slim proposal his mother’s agent had circulated to publishers.
-The agent had suggested that, if Hopper were to meet with this editor, the publisher might increase its offer.
-Hopper had forgotten the name Lola, but when he walked into her office, he immediately recognized her and froze.
+The next time Hopper met Lola, years later, he had just submitted a modest bid for Hopper’s first book based on a slim proposal his mother’s agent Molly had circulated to publishers.
+Molly had suggested that, if Hopper were to meet with this editor, the publisher might increase its offer.
+Hopper had forgotten the name Lola, but when he walked into his office, he immediately recognized Lola and froze.
 Apparently, Lola’s legal name was Daniel.
 No blonde wig, just a smart haircut with some streaks of silver showing.
 No hoop earrings, just studs.
 No dress, just khaki slacks, a rep tie, and a tweed sports coat.
 Rings on three fingers, not six.

 Hopper had no doubt in his mind that this man reaching out to shake his hand was the very same Lola he had encountered years earlier in The Avalon.